asoltesz/solakube/docs/registries.md

 Due to this, having a private Helm registry is less important than an internal Docker registry.

+# Supported registries

-# Docker Registry (simple)
+## Docker Registry (simple)

 SolaKube supports the deployment of the bare-bone Docker Registry released by Docker itself.

 This only supports Docker images (no Helm chart support), has no user interface at all and doesn't have full-blown access control.
-However, it also has modest default resource needs in terms of memory and CPU so it is eminently suitable for small clusters.
+However, it also has modest default resource needs in terms of memory and CPU so it is eminently suitable for small clusters with a small number of private images.

 Details in the [Docker Registry](docker-registry.md) page.

-# JFrog Container Registry (JCR)
+## JFrog Container Registry (JCR)

 This is a full blown Docker image and Helm chart registry with proper access control (e.g.: LDAP authentication).
 However, its resource use is much-much higher.
 Doesn't have built-in vulnerability scanning, requires a paid component (XRay) for it.